Engraving a bracelet – 5 easy methods for everyone

 • Engraving chisels in various shapes and sizes

-• Small goldsmith's hammer
+• Small jeweler's hammer

-• Vise, engraving block or holder
+• Vise, engraving block, or holder

 • Polishing cloth or sanding pad